matrix-org/matrix-spec-proposals/proposals/2134-identity-hash-lookup.md

 that this is actually enough of an obstacle to meaningfully stop a malicious IS.
 Therefore we should KISS and go for a simple hash lookup with a rotating pepper (which is not much harder than a static pepper, especially if our initial implementation doesn't bother rotating the pepper).
 Rather than trying to make the k-anon approach work, we'd be better off spending that time figuring out how to store 3pids as hashes in the DB (and in 3pid bindings etc), or how to decentralise ISes in general.
+It's also worth noting that a malicious server may fail to rotate the pepper, making the rotation logic of questionable benefit.

 A radical model was also considered where the first portion of the k-anonyminity scheme was done with an identity server, and the second would